-When two or more Senators rise at the same time the President shall name the one who may first speak-giving preference, when practicable, to the mover or introducer of the subject under consideration.
+When two or more Senators request to speak at the same time the President shall name the one who may first speak-giving preference, when practicable, to the mover or introducer of the subject under consideration.

 Rule No. 125.
 Special Order of Business.